balanced-dev/yuzu-docs/docs/definition/javascript.md

 ---

 # API
 As of the time of writing, our API only has one endpoint (`getResolved`).
-It returns the compiled HTML of a given state, which allows us to mimic our Handlebars block partials being rendered on the backend (for AJAX calls returning compiled HTML).
+It returns the compiled HTML & the data of a given state, which allows us to mimic our Handlebars block partials being rendered on the backend (for AJAX calls returning compiled HTML) or an API call to return JSON respectively.

 `/api/getResolved/{state file name}`

 `{state file name}` is just the name of your JSON file for a block/page state without the `.json` extention.
 Directory structure is irrelevant.

-For example if we had a file located at `_dev/_templates/src/blocks/_homepage/carousel/data/carousel_no-slides.json`, to retrieve the HTML purely for that state we'd call `/api/getResolved/carousel_no-slides`
+For example if we had a file located at `_dev/_templates/src/blocks/_homepage/carousel/data/carousel_no-slides.json`, to retrieve the HTML and JSON purely for that state we'd call `/api/getResolved/carousel_no-slides`

+For the HTML we'd use the response object's `text` property, whereas for the data we'd use `json`.

 ---